keras-team/keras/CONTRIBUTING.md

     same issue at the file level at least (e.g.: fix all typos in a file, fix all compiler warnings in a file, etc.)

-## Using Keras Securely
+## Security vulnerability reports

-Since Keras is the high-level API of Tensorflow 2, Keras follows same security practices as Tensorflow.
+Since Keras is the high-level API of TensorFlow 2, Keras follows same security practices as TensorFlow.
-For details on guidelines on vulnarabilty and reporting them, you can refer [Using TensorFlow Securely](https://github.com/tensorflow/tensorflow/blob/master/SECURITY.md).
+For details on guidelines on vulnerabilities and reporting them, you can refer [Using TensorFlow Securely](https://github.com/tensorflow/tensorflow/blob/master/SECURITY.md).